aerickt/lapwing-for-beginners/src/Chapter-01.md

 "TKURBL": "durable",
 ```

-Many steno dictionaries have upwards of hundreds of thousands of entries.
+Many steno dictionaries have upwards of hundreds of thousands of *entries*.
 It's important to remember that the majority of these  are predictable as they follow the rules governed in a steno theory.
 Stenographers don't simply just memorize every single entry in their dictionary—that would be insane!

 This, however, does bring up the concern of what to do when a word is not defined in a a stenographer's dictionary.
-In these cases, there is a technique for letter-by-letter input (called fingerspelling).
+In these cases, there is a technique for letter-by-letter input (called *fingerspelling*).
 This technique is rather slow (~40 WPM), but it is not a common occurrence.
 Furthermore, a good stenographer is expected to add any outlines they find missing according to their theory rules.
 There is no such thing as a word that is difficult to represent in steno strokes.
 A good theory will provide a set of rules that makes it very easy to break down a complicated word into simple steno strokes.

-Another important feature of steno (due in part to its usage of dictionaries) are abbreviated entries, or "briefs".
+Another important feature of steno (due in part to its usage of dictionaries) are abbreviated entries, or *briefs*.
 These are outlines that do not 100% follow basic theory rules.
 They contain fewer strokes and, as a result, are faster to write.
 This helps for building speed and are often used for the most common words in English.

 #### Non-word translations